CorBer/OLD-teensy_batdetector/README.md

 latest changes<br>
 <b> v0.94 important changes:</b>
 - EEprom saving was not always when asked to restart in the user mode<br>
 - when no SD card was mounted the Left Encodermenu was not cyclic (jumped back to volume)<br>
 - when no sD card was mounted user could still set the LEFT button to RECORD or PLAY<br>

 <b>minor changes</b>:
-        -store the detectormode when starting a recording and restore after stopping a recording
+- store the detectormode when starting a recording and restore after stopping a recording
-        - bug repair:
+ <b> bug repair:</b>
   in previous versions the recording system was not checking if a filename allready existed but only checked the number of files on the SD.
-If a file was removed (for instance from a PC) this would lead to overwriting existing files.
+If a file was removed (for instance from a PC) this would lead to overwriting existing files. <br>
-          In the new setup the new filenumber for a recording will be checked against highest filenumber in the allready stored files.
+  In the new setup the new filenumber for a recording will be checked against highest filenumber in the
+          allready stored files.

 <b>v0.93</b>